jravz/saga_orchestrator/Readme.md

 It provides a framework to employ the Saga Orchestration patterns described in detail in his books and articles.
 Secondly, it makes it easier for firms to visualize the entire flow as a set of steps.

+This is available on github at: [Saga Orchestration Gem](https://github.com/jravz/saga_orchestrator)

 ## Description

 The key goals this gem seeks to address are -